altany/altany.github.io/_posts/2020-01-25-mocking-react-native-0.61-modules-with-jest.markdown

 jest.mock("Button", () => {});
 ```

-React Native 0.61 dropped support for haste, whic means that all these mocks don't work anymore and we started getting a bunch of errors such as:
+React Native 0.61 dropped support for haste, which means that all these mocks don't work anymore and we started getting a bunch of errors such as:

 > **Cannot find module 'Button'**